 Best way to disinfect water

-How to make sure your drinking water is safe and how to Disinfect Drinking Water when there arise crisis situations like an epidemic of Cholera, Typhoid or such other water borne diseases in the area around you.
+How to make sure your drinking water is safe and how to Disinfect Drinking Water when there arise crisis situations like a flood or an epidemic like an outbreak of Cholera, Typhoid or such other water borne diseases in the area around you.

 In such cases it is better that your drinking water is boiled even though it is coming out of a water purifier.
 Also the whole house water should be disinfected by disinfecting the main storage tanks.
 The best way to disinfect water in such emergencies is with bleach or Hypochlorite solution either Sodium Hypochlorite like Clorox or granular Calcium Hypochlorite easily available in the market.